darksideoftheshmoo/cellID-linux/README.md

 `sudo apt-get install libglib2.0 libglib2.0-dev libtiff5 libtiff5-dev libopenlibm-dev`

-These dependencies can also be satisfied in Arch Linux (sorry for not providing instructions).
+These dependencies can also be satisfied in Arch Linux, sorry for not providing detailed instructions.
+I got openlibm from AUR, the rest are provided by standard repos.

 ### Notes